George E. Rowe, Program Director

 Kidd Tutorial Program

-Implemented through the generosity of the Walter P. Kidd family, this yearlong tutorial for juniors and seniors offers the chance to study writing and literary craft using literary models.
+Implemented through the generosity of the Walter P. Kidd family, this yearlong tutorial offers the chance to study writing and literary craft using literary models.
 The program, which requires a three-term commitment from participants, accommodates a highly flexible and individualized study of fiction, poetry, and literary nonfiction writing.
-Each group of four to six students studies under the supervision of a graduate teaching fellow and is overseen by the director of the Kidd tutorials.
-Participants earn 12 credits in CRWR 417, 418, and 419.
-Information about application procedures is available from the tutorial program director and on the program’s website.
+Each section matches one graduate teaching fellow—a poet or fiction writer—with as many as nine students and is overseen by the codirectors of the Kidd Tutorial Program.
+Participants earn 12 credits in Kidd Tutorial I (CRWR 225), Kidd Tutorial II: Poetry (CRWR 235), Kidd Tutorial III: Poetry (CRWR 335) or Kidd Tutorial I (CRWR 225), Kidd Tutorial II: Fiction (CRWR 245).
+Kidd Tutorial III: Fiction (CRWR 345).
+Information about application procedures is available on the program’s website.